JustinL15/Colorizer-AutoEncoder/README.md

 - `<model_path>`: Path to the folder containing the model files.

-also included are pretrained models we used for the experiment
+Also included are oue models we trained for the experiment in the models folder.

 ## Author: